Running Proxies as containers

 Setting up containers

-For this setup, you will need a virtual machine (VM) where we will install Podman and deploy the Zabbix proxy container.
+For this setup, you will need a virtual machine (VM) with Podman installed to deploy the Zabbix proxy container.
 This container will then be configured to communicate with your Zabbix server.

 Add the proxy to the zabbix frontend